Energy Storage Rebates

 Once your battery system is fully installed, interconnected, and inspected, please visit the ESR Program completion package portal and upload the following documentation:

 - Final invoice or signed financing/leasing agreement from the installation vendor showing battery manufacturer, nameplate capacity (kWh), and installation address.
-If installer is the payee, the document must show a discount equal to the full rebate amount.
+If installer is the payee, the document must show a discount equal to the full rebate amount and the installer must register as a vendor with the State of Rhode Island’s Division of Purchases in order to receive disbursement.

 - Utility Authorization to Interconnect (ATI) issued by Rhode Island Energy or the applicable utility company.